OCA/pylint-odoo/README.md

 method-search | Name of search method should start with "_search_" | C8109
 missing-readme | Missing ./README.rst file.
 Template here: %s | C8112
-missing-return | Missing `return` (`super` is used) in method %s. | W8110 no-wizard-in-models | No wizard class for model directory.
+missing-return | Missing `return` (`super` is used) in method %s. | W8110 no-raise-unlink | No exceptions should be raised inside unlink() functions | E8140 no-wizard-in-models | No wizard class for model directory.
 See the complete structure https://github.com/OCA/odoo-community.org/blob/master/website/Contribution/CONTRIBUTING.rst#complete-structure | C8113 no-write-in-compute | Compute method calling `write`.
 Use `update` instead. | E8135 odoo-addons-relative-import | Same Odoo module absolute import.
 You should use relative import with "." instead of "odoo.addons.%s" | W8150